cal-poly-dxhub/generic-chatbot-framework/README.md

 or in the "license" file accompanying this file.
 This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## Key Features

-1. **Document Ingestion Pipeline**: The chatbot incorporates a flexible document ingestion pipeline that can ingest and process various document formats, including but not limited to PDF, and plain text files.
-This feature allows you to easily incorporate existing knowledge bases or documentation into your chatbot's understanding.

-1. **Postgres pgvector for Embeddings Store**: The project utilizes Postgres pgvector, a powerful extension for vector similarity searches, to store and manage document embeddings efficiently.
-This approach enables fast and accurate retrieval of relevant information from the ingested documents, enhancing the chatbot's ability to provide contextual and meaningful responses.

-1. **AWS Bedrock and SageMaker Integration**: The chatbot seamlessly integrates with AWS Bedrock, a managed service for building and deploying machine learning models, as well as SageMaker, Amazon's fully managed machine learning service.
-This integration allows you to leverage pre-trained large language models hosted on Amazon Bedrock or deploy custom models trained on SageMaker, providing flexibility and scalability for your chatbot's language understanding capabilities.

-1. **Interactive Chatbot Interface**: The project includes a user-friendly chatbot interface that allows users to engage in natural language conversations with the chatbot.
-The interface provides a seamless experience for users to ask questions, receive contextual responses, and engage in follow-up conversations.
+1. **Flexible Document Ingestion Pipeline**: The chatbot offers two powerful ingestion paths:
+   - **Default Pipeline**: A customizable pipeline that processes various document formats (CSV, plain text) using Lambda functions and stores embeddings in Aurora PostgreSQL.
+   - **Amazon Bedrock Knowledge Base**: A managed ingestion path that leverages Amazon Bedrock's built-in capabilities for document processing and storage in OpenSearch Serverless.

+2. **Dual Vector Store Support**:
+   - **Postgres pgvector**: Efficient vector similarity search using Aurora PostgreSQL with the pgvector extension, ideal for smaller to medium-sized datasets and cost-sensitive deployments.
+   - **OpenSearch Serverless**: Managed vector search solution that seamlessly integrates with Amazon Bedrock Knowledge Base, offering better scalability for larger datasets.

+3. **AWS Bedrock Integration**:
+   - Direct access to state-of-the-art foundation models through AWS Bedrock
+   - Seamless integration with Bedrock Knowledge Base for enhanced RAG capabilities
+   - Support for various embedding models and text generation models
+   - Built-in document processing and chunking capabilities when using Bedrock Knowledge Base

+4. **Interactive Chatbot Interface**: User-friendly interface supporting:
+   - Natural language conversations
+   - Context-aware responses
+   - Real-time document querying
+   - Follow-up questions and clarifications

+5. **Enterprise-Ready Features**:
+   - High availability options with OpenSearch Serverless standby replicas
+   - Scalable architecture supporting both serverless and provisioned resources
+   - Comprehensive security controls and encryption
+   - Flexible deployment options to match your requirements

 ---